12 of the Funniest Presidential Campaign Slogans in U.S. History

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Selling a candidate to the voters

 Presidential campaigns in the United States are as much about spectacle and showmanship as they are about actual policies—possibly even more so.
 And while technological advancements like television and social media have made national elections into even more of a circus than ever, the idea of candidates making themselves appealing and available to the masses is nothing new.
 From whistle-stop tours to the theatrics of debates, the major parties have been selling their presidential candidates since the country was founded.
 A key component of that strategy is having the perfect campaign slogan.
 Well, maybe perfect isn’t always the right word for it, but memorable, if nothing else—some even border on hilarious.
-And for even more election nostalgia, check out these 13 vintage campaign posters that will take you back.

 “We Polked You in ’44, We Shall Pierce You in ’52” (1852)